hashicorp/consul/middleware/loadbalance/README.md

 message.
 See [Wikipedia](https://en.wikipedia.org/wiki/Round-robin_DNS) about the pros and cons on this setup.

-It will take care to sort any CNAMEs before any address records.
+It will take care to sort any CNAMEs before any address records, because some stub resolver implementation (like glibc) can't handle that.

 ## Syntax